 Also, changes made to documents are recorded in real-time, so team members don’t have to worry about having the latest version.
 Everyone has access to all documents and can easily see when a document is changed.

-6. Gather, analyze, and adjust
+6. Gather, analyse, and adjust

 Due to stiff competition in the industry, profit margins are going down.
 Contractors must work to address their internal costs if they want to make more money.
-Improving efficiency and productivity, both in the field and the office, is one of the best ways to increase profits and cash flow.
-Start by gathering data on your current performance, analyze the data for insights, and then take action to address issues.
+Improving efficiency and productivity, both in the field and the office is one of the best ways to increase profits and cash flow.
+Start by gathering data on your current performance, analyse the data for insights, and then take action to address issues.
 Online software platforms, like Assignar, make data gathering and analysis quick and easy, so you can begin your path to improvement today.